 - Reference Books vs. Reserves vs. References

 - Periodicals: What they are and the difference between scholarly and popular

 Print Reference Sources

 Reference books are a good place to begin your research.
-These resources are available in the Luria Library Reference section, behind the Reference Desk:
+These resources are available in the Luria Library Reference section, near the Reference and Information Desk:

 - Encyclopedia of Substance Abuse Prevention, Treatment, & Recovery — R 362.29 F533e 2009

 - Tobacco in History and Culture: An Encyclopedia — R 394.14 G653t